Frequently Asked Questions

 Camera lens tips by our naturalist, Les Stegenga, for the Grizzly Bear West Coast Tour

 The Khutzemateen bears are accustomed to viewers but can vary in their comfort with human presence.
-My personal experience with a 100-400 mm lens has been positive, offering versatility.
+My experience with a 100-400 mm lens has been positive, offering versatility.
 However, for dedicated wildlife photographers, lenses under 300 mm might compromise image quality without significant cropping.
 I recommend a minimum of 300 mm for quality shots, though less powerful lenses can suffice for more casual photography.

 If I have more questions, who should I contact?